stevenrskelton/stevenrskelton.github.io/_posts/2022-09-10-hsts-custom-domains-in-github.md

 Out of the +1500 TLDs available, there are 3 common ones: `.dev`, `.app`, and `.page` that make HTTPS mandatory using HSTS.
 That means you cannot serve *any* traffic over HTTP.
 These are promoted on Google Domains' security page [https://domains.google/tld/security/](https://domains.google/tld/security/) and are likely the precurser to all domains using HSTS.

-## Github Pages on HTTPS-Only Domains
+## GitHub Pages on HTTPS-Only Domains

-Short answer, **YES you can use HTTPS-Only domains on Github Pages.**
+Short answer, **YES you can use HTTPS-Only domains on GitHub Pages.**

 The only caveat is that the pages won't be served until the `Enforce HTTPS` checkbox has been successfully enabled.

 ### How Do I Set It Up?

-Github pages has [good documentation](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/about-custom-domains-and-github-pages) on this, basically to point any subdomain, ie: www.example.com to your Github Pages you will need to create a `CNAME` entry at your DNS provider.
+GitHub pages has [good documentation](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/about-custom-domains-and-github-pages) on this, basically to point any subdomain, ie: www.example.com to your GitHub Pages you will need to create a `CNAME` entry at your DNS provider.
 The `CNAME` is an entry in the DNS record that points your `www.example.com` to `<user>.github.io`.
 It is the DNS equivalent of an HTTP redirect, it is telling browsers requesting `www.example.com` to use `<user>.github.io` instead.

 #### Apex Domain Setup

 Apex domains are what you purchase when you "buy a domain".
 You choose a TLD (Top Level Domain) such as `.com` or `.eu`, and then a unique apex domain in it, such as `example.com`.
 While you may run your website on `www.example.com` and `api.example.com`, it is import to also setup the apex.
-The only difference is a `CNAME` doesn't work for _apex_ domains,  These need a more low level approach; instead of setting up `CNAME` to point to another domain you need to use an `A` record set to the Github server IP addresses:
+The only difference is a `CNAME` doesn't work for _apex_ domains,  These need a more low level approach; instead of setting up `CNAME` to point to another domain you need to use an `A` record set to the GitHub server IP addresses:

 No big deal, at your DNS provider, add an `A` record of:
 ```